 Let’s recall ordinary everyday examples where we can find similar situations:

-They may achieve their objectives (child custody, getting as much money and assets as possible, limiting the parenting time of the other parent, etc), but they will all end up losing in a long, dirty, and destructive war with no winner, just sadness and sorrow among everyone involved.
+They may achieve their objectives (child custody, getting as much money and assets as possible, limiting the parenting time of the other, etc), but they will all end up losing in a long, dirty, and destructive war with no winner, just sadness and sorrow among everyone involved.
 It will turn against them because of the damage done to their offsprings, the impossibility of collaboration in the future, etc.